 Additionally, the researchers calculated that Babbel has a Net Promoter Score (NPS) of +59.3.
 The NPS is the market standard for measuring customer satisfaction and loyalty to a product.
-Considering that the industry average NPS for software and apps is +282, and that Babbel is a paid subscription service, this is a clear indication of the app’s high perceived value.
+Considering that the industry average NPS for software and a2, and that Babbel is a paid subscription service, this is a clear indication of the app’s high perceived value.

 “At Babbel we research our users’ success with their new language in various real-life situations,” says Karen Plemons, Head of User Research at Babbel.
 “Empowering our users to achieve this kind of success is at our core.
 Taken as a whole, these new findings confirm that we are succeeding when it comes to delivering what really matters to language learners everywhere.”

 In contrast to other language learning products also tested by the researchers, Babbel has a unique methodology which combines established learning science with advanced technology.
 All courses are based on real-life dialogues, enabling learners to put their new language to use as fast as possible.
 Furthermore, the app is designed to ensure progress is made regardless of the learner’s background.
 The effectiveness of this approach is apparent in the study: researchers found that gender, age, native language and level of education have no statistically significant bearing on participants’ progress.

 1 Vesselinov, R. and Grego, J. The Babbel Efficacy Study.
 New York 2016